John F. Kennedy was the 35th President of the United States.

-Not long after college, Jack and Joe both joined the military through the Navy.
+Not long after college, Jack and Joe both joined the Navy.
 Joe was a pilot and sent off to missions in Europe.
 Jack was made a Lieutenant and his designation was in the South Pacific as the commander of the iconic PT-109, a patrol torpedo boat.

 Lt.
 Kennedy, together with his 12 men, were on a mission to halt Japanese ships from transmitting supplies to their soldiers.
 On August 2, 1943, Jack’s crew was scouting the waters looking for Japanese ships to torpedo.
 An enemy destroyer came in sight at full speed towards them.
 Jack tried to swerve the boat away but to no avail.

 The Japanese destroyer rammed their boat, splitting it in half.
 Instantly killed were 2 men and Jack was slammed with a hard force against the cockpit.
 His back pains came back again because of this.
 Other crew members jumped off the boat as it burst into flames.

 Up until sunrise, Jack was able to find other crew members in the water and towed them back safely on a piece of the boat to a small island that was several miles away.
 Six days later, Jack carved out a message on a coconut shell which he gave to 2 native islanders who asked for help.
 The next day, rescuers had reached them.